Australia at the 2008 Summer Olympics

 A total of 433 competitors competed for Australia at the 2008 Summer Olympics in Beijing.
-The team was Australia's second largest away team after the 2004 Summer Olympics in Athens, which included a team of 482 competitors.
+This was Australia's second largest Olympic contingent after the 2004 Summer Olympics in Athens, which included 482 competitors.
 Australian athletes have competed in every Summer Olympic Games of the modern era.

 In addition to competitors, 418 officials and 38 medical personnel were part of the Australian team.
 Australia competed in 26 of the 28 Olympic program sports; they failed to qualify in baseball and team handball.
 Australia also sent a men's but not a women's football (soccer) squad, and had two beach volleyball but no indoor volleyball teams competing.

 Medalists

 Archery

 Australia had two archers earn qualification spots at the 2007 World Outdoor Target Championships and three earn spots at the Oceania continental championship.
 David Barnes and Sky Kim earned the men two spots at the World tournament, with Michael Naray earning a third spot, and the team qualification at the Oceania competition.
 Jade Lindsey and Jane Waller were the qualifying women at the Oceania tournament.

 In making its final selections, Australia selected Kim and Naray along with Matthew Gray for the men's team, and Waller and Lexie Feeney for the women's team.